janbaer/presentations/react-hooks/react-hooks.md

 # Rules of Hooks

 - Only call hooks at the top level of your function.
 Don’t put them in loops, conditionals, or nested functions.
-In order for React to keep track of your hooks, the same ones need to be called in the same order every single time. \pause
+In order for React to keep track of your hooks, the same ones need to be called in the same order every single time.
 - Only call hooks from React function components, or from custom hooks.
 Don’t call them from outside a component.
-Keeping all the calls inside components and custom hooks makes your code easier to follow too, because all the related logic is grouped together. \pause
+Keeping all the calls inside components and custom hooks makes your code easier to follow too, because all the related logic is grouped together.
-- The names of hooks must start with “use”.
-Like useState or useEffect.
+- The names of hooks must start with **use**.
+Like **useState** or **useEffect**.

 # Write your own hooks